darktable-org/dtdocs/content/module-reference/utility-modules/lighttable/selected-image.md

 : Remove the selected images from the darktable database.
 Removed images can no longer be viewed or edited within darktable but the image files remain on the filesystem along with any XMP sidecar files.
 As darktable keeps the XMP files up-to-date with your latest development history, you can later fully restore your work by re-importing the images.

 delete/trash
 : Eliminate the selected images from the darktable database and remove any associated XMP sidecar files.
 If no duplicates of the selected image remain in the darktable database, the image file itself is also deleted.
-You can control whether this action irrevocably deletes the images or puts them into your system's trash bin with a configuration item in [`preferences` -> `security`](../../../preferences-settings/security.md).
+You can control whether this action irrevocably deletes the images or puts them into your system's trash bin with a configuration item in [`preferences > security`](../../../preferences-settings/security.md).
 A second configuration item in the same tab allows you to control whether or not to be prompted before deleting images.

 move
 : Physically move selected images (the image file plus all associated XMP sidecar files) to another filesystem folder.
 If an image with the given filename already exists in the target folder the source image will not be moved.